oszuidwest/zwfm-liquidsoap/README.md

 `outputs.icecast` has an aggregate status and a `streams` array.
-Each stream identifies its host, port, and mount and reports whether it is started and connected. `outputs.dab.destinations` contains one object per EDI destination with its TCP state, ACK age, byte counters, send queue, unacknowledged segments, and retransmissions; unavailable metrics are `null`.
-Its nullable `error` explains why a degraded or down destination is unhealthy; `outputs.dab.error` explains failures that no destination covers, such as a crashed encoder or monitor. `outputs.hls` separates the local writer and remote mirror health.
+Each stream identifies its host, port, and mount and reports whether it is started and connected.
+Authorized responses include one object per EDI destination in `outputs.dab.destinations`; without the matching bearer token, this is `[]` even when destinations are configured.
+Each object reports its TCP state, ACK age, byte counters, send queue, unacknowledged segments, and retransmissions;
+unavailable metrics are `null`.
+Its nullable `error` explains an unhealthy destination; `outputs.dab.error` covers failures such as a crashed encoder or monitor. `outputs.hls` separates the local writer and remote mirror health.
 The local state reports playlist and segment counts plus the age of the latest playlist update.
 The mirror state